rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup.md

 * Run "`> vagrant up`" to bring the machine into a running state again.
 * Run "`> vagrant ssh`".
 This should succeed.
 * Run "`$ exit`".
 * Run "`> vagrant destroy`" to turn off the machine and delete it completely from your system.
-Answer "y" to confirm deletion.
+Answer "`y`" to confirm deletion.

 Submission
 ----------------------